Solar Panel Maintenance NZ: How to Build the Right Plan

 Roof orientation and pitch

 North-facing panels at a good pitch shed dust and light contamination more readily than west or east-facing panels.
 Flat or low-pitched roofs hold water longer and allow biological growth to establish faster.
 West-facing panels tend to accumulate lichen at a higher rate because they stay damp longer into the morning.
+How Auckland's climate affects maintenance timing explains why, with solar path data confirming that west-facing panels in Auckland can stay wet for six or more hours longer than north-facing panels on the same property each winter morning.

 Biological growth